 In the article entitled "My child has been given a diagnosis of low muscle tone.
 What does this mean?"
-I argued that that joint hypermobility with associated muscle weakness and paradoxically some tight muscles is the underlying cause of the child's poor posture and poor performance on task that require effort and good muscle strength.
-The joint hypermobility is related to increased give in the connective tissue that gives joint and muscles their inherent stiffness.
+I argued that that joint hypermobility with associated muscle weakness and paradoxically some tight muscles is the underlying cause of the children's poor posture and poor performance on tasks that require effort and good muscle strength.
+(The joint hypermobility is related to increased give in the connective tissue that gives joints and muscles their inherent stiffness.)

 This means that the way deal with the low muscle tone is the strengthen the muscles and increase stamina and endurance.

-Strengthening exercises address the root of the problem: strength training changes the structure of the connective in the joints muscles and associated fascia.
-It also changes the structure of the giant muscle protein titin which give the muscle its firmness.
+Strengthening exercises address the root of the problem: strength training changes the structure of the connective tissue in the joints, muscles and associated fascia.
+It also changes the structure of the giant muscle protein titin which gives the muscle its firmness.

-Fitness training has many advantages and addresses many of the attention, avoidance and self-regulation difficulties children with joint hypermobility/low muscle tone have.
+Fitness training not only increases muscle strength and endurance, it also addresses many of the attention, avoidance and self-regulation difficulties children with joint hypermobility/low muscle tone have.

 The first step is to make the shift from "Oh my gosh!" to "Lets get moving"

-Parents who are told that their children have "low muscle tone" often feel overwhelmed and uncertain about what the future holds.
-There seem to be so many problems and issues and the a great deal of confusing and contradictory information available on the Google Encyclopedia.
+Parents who have been told that their children have "low muscle tone" often feel overwhelmed and uncertain about what the future holds.
+There seem to be so many problems and issues and the a great deal of confusing and contradictory information available via Google.

 A good way to start identifying your child's abilities and strengths, as well as the tasks that are causing difficulties, is to think about all the tasks and activities encountered in a routine day.

-Why is it very important to identify your child's strength and weaknesses?
+Why it is important to identify your child's strengths and weaknesses?

 ► Because you will realize that your child has more strengths than weaknesses.